|Pão de Queijo(Brazilian Cheese Bread)|

-Approximately 2 large eggs(add at least two and add more to achieve desired thickness)
+Approximately 2 large eggs(add at least one first and add more to achieve desired thickness)

 1. Pour tapioca flour and cheese in a large bowl, set aside.

-2. Put 1 cup milk, 1/2 cup oil, 1/2 cup water, and salt in a pot.
+2. Put milk, oil/butter, water, and salt in a pot on medium/high heat.
 Stir until boiling.
 Watch this stuff carefully, if you turn away for even a second, the pot can bubble over and make a big mess.
 As soon as the mixture starts to bubble and rise, take off the stove and slowly add to the tapioca flour while mixing in the bowl.

 3. Almost immediately the dough will get crazy thick.
 Try to smooth it out as best as you can with a large spoon or something.